ta012/SSLAM/README.md

 ---

+## What, Why, and How

+### Why
+Real-world audio is often polyphonic—featuring multiple overlapping sound sources—yet most self-supervised audio models are trained and benchmarked on monophonic datasets (such as isolated environmental sounds or speech).
+This mismatch raises concerns about their robustness in practical applications, particularly in multi-modal systems like large language models.
+SSLAM was developed to bridge this gap by enhancing models’ abilities to learn from the complex, overlapping sounds encountered in everyday scenarios.

+### What
+**Self-Supervised Learning from Audio Mixtures (SSLAM)** is a novel approach in audio self-supervised learning.
+It is designed to improve performance on polyphonic audio data while still maintaining strong results on monophonic benchmarks.
+By incorporating mixtures of audio signals during training, SSLAM achieves new state-of-the-art results—demonstrating improvements of up to 3.9% on AudioSet-2M and up to 9.1% on polyphonic datasets.

+### How
+SSLAM employs a training strategy that utilizes polyphonic audio mixtures to learn richer, more generalizable representations.
+The approach involves:
+- Training self-supervised audio models on mixtures rather than isolated sounds, incorporating a novel source retention loss that preserves the unique characteristics of each audio source.
+- Evaluating the models on both standard monophonic SSL benchmarks and high-quality polyphonic datasets.
+- Demonstrating significant improvements in performance through both linear evaluation and fine-tuning regimes, with reported mean average precision (mAP) gains of up to 3.9% on AudioSet-2M and 9.1% on polyphonic data.

+---

 ## **Inference Mode**

 > **Note**: If you are already using [EAT](https://github.com/cwx-worst-one/EAT/tree/main) in your evaluation/inference pipeline, you can simply replace the weights with SSLAM weights, as the inference and evaluation code is identical to EAT.